My Home Page with Links to My Other Book Reviews

 The Lightin’ Fires Series by Ellen Kreidman

-Have passion and make your lover feel good when they are with you—not much new here.
-You can order Ellen Kreidman’s material for big money from her spastic infomercials or you can order it cheaper somewhere else.
-Or you cannot order it at all.
+Have passion and make your lover feel good when with you—not much new here.
+You can order Ellen Kreidman’s material for big money from her spastic infomercials.
+Or you can order it cheaper somewhere else.
+Or you can not order it at all.

 Teaching with Heart: Making Healthy Connections with Students—Judith A. Deiro